John Axouch: Reign of Manuel I

-Reign of Manuel I

 At the emperor's table during a campaign in 1145–1146, a heated debate occurred, with comparisons being made between the martial qualities of Manuel and his father.
 John Axouch offensively extolled John II to the detriment of Manuel, and was vociferously supported by Manuel's brother Isaac.
 Tempers became inflamed and Isaac attacked his cousin, the future emperor Andronikos with a sword, the blow was deflected by the emperor with the aid of another kinsman.
 Axouch was punished for his part in the debacle by being deprived of the privilege of bearing the imperial seal.
 The episode is indicative of Axouch's integration within the imperial family.
 It has been suggested that Axouch's possession of the imperial seal before 1145–1146 meant that he was, in addition to his military duties, the head of the civil administration of the Empire.
 This was an unofficial position known at the time as the mesazon, and equivalent to a vizier or "prime-minister".

 John Axouch commanded the forces acting against the Normans of Sicily in Corfu (1148–1149), initially as commander of the land forces, while the megas doux Stephanos Kontostephanos commanded the fleet, but after the latter's death in 1149, Axouch assumed command of the entire expedition.
-When rioting broke out between the Byzantine soldiery and the allied Venetians, Axouch tried to mediate.
-However, he was eventually obliged to send his bodyguard to quell the disturbance by force.
+When rioting broke out between the Byzantine soldiery and the allied Venetians, Axouch tried to mediate but he eventually sent his bodyguard to quell the disturbance by force.
 Axouch's forces starved the Normans into submission in 1149, they surrendered their fortifications and withdrew from the island.
 John Axouch is believed to have died shortly after, possibly in 1150 or in early 1151 at the latest.

 Unsurprisingly, for someone raised by Alexios I, Axouch appears to have been very well educated.
 He had a lively interest in theology, and is known to have asked searching questions of the theologian Nicholas of Methone concerning the nature of the 'indwelling of the Holy Spirit within the apostles'.
 Emperor Manuel is known to have personally pressed Nicholas to produce a reasoned answer to Axouch's enquiry.